 In response to the economic impacts of the pandemic, we developed a rapid re-employment model to address widespread unemployment and underemployment in our community.
 Program components offer a cohesive and holistic pipeline for individuals to build basic work readiness skills, improve English fluency, access education and training opportunities, apply for jobs, start their own businesses, network with employers and clients, and get back to work quickly.

 Two thirds of Chelsea residents reported job losses or lost income because of the pandemic.
 This figure includes undocumented workers, day laborers, and other “gig” workers, and is well above the local and national estimates of Latinx job loss.
 Many of our members rely on the food, travel, and hospitality industries, which have been devastated by the pandemic with no clear pathway to recovery.

-The majority of activities are currently virtual due to public health and social distancing guidelines.
-La Colaborativa has a laptop lending program to ensure interested participants have access to technology needed to participate.
-We look forward to resuming in-person programming when it is safe to do so!
+Our activities are currently offered in-person and virtually.
+La Colaborativa has a laptop lending program to ensure interested participants have access to technology needed to participate if they cannot make the programs in-person.

 Current Jobs Programs

 On April 20th, 2023 we will be hosting our annual job fair in collaboration with the Good Jobs Coalition.
 At this job fair, community members can meet with employers and utilize the skills that they learned in our job workshops.
 This is a great opportunity for community members to secure a good job and make connections with local businesses and corporations.
 Check our social media for the latest updates and news on this event.